 Tools & Resources▼

 Required minimum distributions are the amounts that you must withdraw each year from your traditional IRA, employer-sponsored retirement plan, or tax-sheltered annuity.
+(Lifetime minimum distributions are not required from Roth IRAs, but your beneficiaries generally must begin taking distributions following your death.)
 You must begin to take the annual distributions by April 1 of the year following the year in which you reach age 70½.
 This is known as your required beginning date.
 If you work for your employer past age 70½ and are still participating in the employer's retirement plan, you may postpone your first distribution from that plan until April 1 of the year following the year of your retirement (as long as you are not more than a 5 percent owner of the employer).

 Regardless of your required beginning date, you must take subsequent distributions by December 31 of each calendar year.
 You'll continue to take the annual distributions each year until your death or until your account balance is reduced to zero.
 You can always withdraw more than the required minimum amount in any given year.
 However, if you withdraw less, you will be subject to a 50 percent federal penalty on the difference between the amount you should have taken and what you actually took.